We’re closing in.

 Like the local cost of living, your operating expenses for managing a rental will go down as the dollar strengthens.
 Your utilities, homeowner association fees, and taxes will all cost less in dollar terms.

-While it’s helpful to understand the ups and downs of currency fluctuation, don’t get bogged down in trying to beat the system.
+It’s important to understand the effects of currency ups and downs on any investment you make in a foreign market, but don’t get distracted trying to beat the system.

 A good deal is a good deal.
 Wait too long and the property you want could be gone.
-Or, if property prices go up, any savings you may have made on the exchange rate are mitigated.
+Or, if property prices go up, any savings you may have made on the exchange rate are mitigated or erased.

 Bottom line, there is no final whistle to wait for.
 You are both player and referee.
-You have to manage your own actions… and know when to call time out.
+You have to manage your own actions… and know when to call time.